-Born from 300 years of textile history and experience at William Clark and Sons, Earthed is our latest spark of innovation established in 2016.
+Born from 300 years of Irish linen history and experience at William Clark and Sons, Earthed is our latest spark of innovation established in 2016.

 Fusing traditional with modern to forge a different path, our designs are created using the latest digital print technology and are inspired by our planet.
 We strive to be considerate to our environment and we exist to bring evocative colours and patterns to your home.

 William Clark & Sons is the oldest surviving linen factory in Ireland.
 Our business grew from the enterprising ideas of Jackson Clark, who saw the potential our natural landscape had to produce and finish linen.
 From the fertile soils used to grow flax, the humble river Clady supplying water for processing and later hydro power to drive our beetling engines and the expansive greens along the river ideal for laying out linen to bleach in the gentle Irish sun.
 Jackson established the first operation on this site in 1736 and to this day we still finish linen and cotton on-site servicing the fashion and interior markets.
 Our signature process is beetling, the pounding of linen to flatten the fibres giving it a lustrous sheen and making the fabric ideal for strengthening tailored seams, a firm favourite in Saville Row.
 We are the last large scale commercial beetlers in the world.

 Earthed began its life as Duncan Neil’s dream of creating a furnishing brand fully utilizing the colour possibilities digital print allows, while helping to keep UK textile manufacturing alive.